-Best sim card for Greece for tourists
+Best sim card for Greece for tourists in 2019

 The conclusion based on all the collected data is pretty simple.
 You know now where to buy, you have seen the coverage maps and I showed you all the prices.
 As Frog mobile is using the Cosmote network and has the best value packages they are the best prepaid sim card for tourists in Greece.

 Buying a sim card on a Greek island